WaelOGC/OGC-NewFinity-Palstform/🪙 OGCFinity Currency — Powering the Future of Purpose-Driven Innovation v2.0.md

 **User Responsibilities**
 - Compliance with platform terms of service
 - Legitimate use of token utilities
-- Adherence to contribution mining rules
+- Adherence to Contribution-Based Mining rules
 - Respect for community guidelines

 **Platform Rights**